hulchenko/webpack-crash-project/config/config.md

 create dist folder (for all of the webpack compiled files from working files)

-create and configure webpack.config.js (for node.js to initialize)
+create and configure webpack.config.js (for node.js to initialize)(init setup usually described on the website)

 initialize webpack: 'webpack'